pkreye/cobisolv/README.rst

         no change in optimal value found before stopping.
         Default value is 50.
     -S subproblemSize
-        Optional size of the sub-problems into which the QUBO is decomposed.
+        Optional size of the subproblems into which the QUBO is decomposed.
         If no "-S 0" or "-S" argument is present, uses the size specified in the embedding file found in the workspace set up by DW.
 If no DW environment is established, value defaults to 47 and uses the tabu solver on subproblems.